edamontology/edamontologyDocs/editors_guide.rst

 2. **MUST** respect the scope, specifically:

    2.1 **MUST NOT** include fine-grained operations or types of data.
 As a rare exception, very high-level operations *e.g.* *Sequence analysis* **MAY** be included.
-   2.2 **MUST NOT** include any concept tied to a concrete project or product 2.3 **SHOULD NOT** include anything that is more tangible than a very general topic, *e.g.* specific cell types, diseases, biological processes, environment types *etc*.
+   2.2 **MUST NOT** include any concept tied to a concrete project or product.
+   2.3 **SHOULD NOT** include anything that is more tangible than a very general topic, *e.g.* specific cell types, diseases, biological processes, environment types *etc*.
 Such fine-grained concepts belong in their own ontology, but **MAY** be captured, where desirable, as synonyms in EDAM.
 Rare exceptions are allowed where a term really is in extremely prevalent usage (pragmatism rules!)

-2. **MUST NOT** conflate terms in a concept label where these terms exist as independent topics already, *e.g.* *Disease pathways* is disallowed because there are already concepts for *Disease* (synonym of *Pathology*) and *Pathways* (synonym of *Molecular interactions, pathways and networks*).
+3. **MUST NOT** conflate terms in a concept label where these terms exist as independent topics already, *e.g.* *Disease pathways* is disallowed because there are already concepts for *Disease* (synonym of *Pathology*) and *Pathways* (synonym of *Molecular interactions, pathways and networks*).
 Instead, if such conflations are required, they **MAY** be added as synonyms of one concept or the other.
-3. **MUST NOT** define multiple parents of the term, with the exception of the strongest cases only, where it would be incongruous not to do so *e.g.* *Biochemistry* is a child of both *Biology* and *Chemistry*.
+4. **MUST NOT** define multiple parents of the term, with the exception of the strongest cases only, where it would be incongruous not to do so *e.g.* *Biochemistry* is a child of both *Biology* and *Chemistry*.

 Operation
 ^^^^^^^^^